ooojoj/SFND_2D_Feature_Tracking/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+# Project Writeup

+## MP.1 Data Buffer Optimization
+Lines 69-75 in MidTermProject_Camera_Student.cpp

+This task was implement with the use of the `while` loop, which check the buffer size against defined threshold `dataBufferSize`.
+While condition is  true the first image is deleted and the next image is appended.

+## MP.2 Keypoint Detection
+Lines 84-113 in MidTermProject_Camera_Student.cpp
+Lines 154-273 in matching2D_Student.cpp

+This task required to implement a set of detectors including HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT and make them selectable by setting a string accordingly.
+The Harris detector was implemented as in the classroom.
+The remaining detectors were implmented using the OpenCV library e.g. `cv::FastFeatureDetector::create();` for FAST.
+It is important to higlight that with new version of OpenCV library the syntax may change and for version 4.3.0 the implementation for SIFT detector was diffrent than in the classroom; i.e. `cv::SiftFeatureDetector::create()` instead of `cv::xfeatures2d::SIFT::create()`.

+## MP.3 Keypoint Removal
+Lines 118-133 in MidTermProject_Camera_Student.cpp

+Function `contains()` which checks whether the rectangle contains the point was used to filter out the keypoints beyond the defined rectangle.

+## MP.4 Keypoint Descriptors
+Lines 165-174 in MidTermProject_Camera_Student.cpp
+Lines 66-109 in matching2D_Student.cpp

+Simialry to the keypoints detection implementation the OpenCV libary was used to add a set of descriptors including BRIEF, ORB, FREAK, AKAZE and SIFT.
+Note that in this implementation the AKAZE descriptor works only with AKAZE detector.

+## MP.5 Descriptor Matching
+## MP.6 Descriptor Distance Ratio
+## MP.7 Performance Evaluation 1
+## MP.8 Performance Evaluation 2
+## MP.9 Performance Evaluation 3